btcpayserver/btcpayserver-doc/docs/FAQ/FAQ-Deployment.md

 ### How to choose a proper deployment method?

-Please see [Deployment page](../Deployment.md) for comparison of different installation methods and choose the one that suits your needs and skill level the most.
+Please see the [Deployment page](../Deployment.md) for comparison of different installation methods and choose the one that suits your needs and skill level the most.

 ### Can I run BTCPay on my own hardware?